Three Kings Day is big in these Latino households, despite Santa's pull

 She's now doing the same with her children.

 On the night of Jan.
-5th, her children put one their shoes under the tree and inside of the shoe, they left a note they wrote for The Three Wise Men.
+5, her children put one of their shoes under the tree and inside the shoe, they left a note they wrote for The Three Wise Men.

-"In it, they explain what toys they would like and why they feel they deserve them," said Vidal.
+"In it, they explain what toys they would like and why they feel they deserve them," Vidal said.
 "On a plate next to the shoes, we leave grass for the camels.
 The Three Wise Men travel by camel, and the camels need to eat too."

 Estefania Hernandez, 27, grew up in a Mexican household in New York with similar traditions as Vidal and her family.
 As a child, she remembers leaving a letter inside her shoes for the Magi to read and leave her presents.
 Besides opening her gifts, Hernandez said the Three Kings would hide her shoes somewhere around the house and she had to "go on a scavenger hunt" to look for them.